Dylan O’Brien Returns To ‘Maze Runner 3’ One Year After A Nearly Fatal Accident

-Dylan O’Brien has returned to Maze Runner 3: The Death Cure after a nearly fatal accident, in March of 2016.
+Dylan O’Brien has returned to Maze Runner 3: The Death Cure after a nearly fatal accident in March of 2016.
 The Teen Wolf star almost died and required full facial reconstruction surgery last year, following an on-set car accident.

-The Maze Runner 3: The Death Cure accident nearly killed Dylan O’Brien according to Lorenzo di Bonaventura, who produced Deepwater Horizon, a film Dylan made before the accident.
+The Maze Runner 3: The Death Cure accident nearly killed Dylan O’Brien, according to Lorenzo di Bonaventura, who produced Deepwater Horizon, a film Dylan made before the accident.
 The Hollywood Reporter quotes Mr. Bonaventura.

 “He’s all better.
 It was more than disconcerting.
 I never saw him in his worst form, but it was described to me.
 It was really scary.
 He came close to dying, I’m pretty sure.
 It was enough to shake your core.”

-Dylan O’Brien’s recovery after the Maze Runner 3 accident took over nine months, and the former Teen Wolf Star had a very tough time regaining his strength, balance and former vigor.
+Dylan O’Brien’s recovery after the Maze Runner 3 accident took over nine months, and the former Teen Wolf star had a very tough time regaining his strength, balance and former vigor.
 His personal trainer Roger Juan recounts the young actor’s struggles in the video below.

 Last year Maze Runner 3: The Death Cure was being shot in Canada but after the accident, Canada shut director Wes Ball’s set down.
 Canadian Governmental agencies conducted their own investigation of events leading up to the accident.
 The Huffington Post reports on their finding.